jngrt/meshenger/README.md

 Alternatively if you use OSX you can enable internet sharing (make sure to set your OSX machine as the gateway and DNS server for your router in /etc/config/network)

-*if after flashing something goes wrong, you can reset the whole router in failsafe mode* see [here](http://wiki.openwrt.org/doc/howto/generic.failsafe).
+*If after flashing something goes wrong, you can reset the whole router in failsafe mode* see [here](http://wiki.openwrt.org/doc/howto/generic.failsafe).

 ### Lazy Install